phummelen/littertagger-docs/documentation/docs/en/90_Faq.md

 Another reason can be that you are using Android and there are 2 ways to upload pictures.
 The mostly used method is:

-Phone > Upload > Browse > chose file > select photos or albums and select the photos.
+Phone > Upload > Browse > choose file > select photos or albums and select the photos.
 In that case GPS seems to get lost.

 The alternative is: